-Dr. James Wanless is known for his alternative and thought through views of the tarot and life.
+Dr. James Wanless is known for his alternative views of the tarot and life.
 He has studied Jungian archetypes and behaviour in great depth.
-Although I am sceptic on tarot readers and crystal balls, one thing that resonated with me was this ethos and interview with Paul Chek.
+Although I am a sceptic on the average tarot reader and crystal ball reader.
+I certainly changed my mind when I heard the amazing interview with James and Paul Chek.
 I have so many friends and colleagues who rush off to have their palm read, tea leaves read, fortune read etc But what so many of us are doing is relying on someone else to predict our future.
-Dr.Wanless like Dr.Chatergee, like Paul Chek clearly states that we all need to take responsibility for ourselves have. purpose, goal, dream and legacy and create our own future rather than getting someone to predict it for us.
+Abraham Lincoln, Dr.Wanless like Dr.Chatergee and Paul Chek clearly states that we all need to take responsibility for ourselves.
+We need to have purpose, goal, dream and legacy and create our own future rather than getting someone to predict it for us.
 Every time we point the finger at someone else there are three pointing back at us.

 So what exactly are archetypes and how can we understand and create a better future?
 What does this have to do with a yoga or pilates class?
 Our body and the universe is always talking to us, its whether we are willing to listen and receive.
 Its whether we are willing to change our behaviour and habits.
 Getting back in touch with our body can be a difficult task when we are so tired, busy and stressed.

 We can learn from challenges in our life whether they be physical, mental and emotional.
 Each physical ailment we create in ourselves is an opportunity to mange our creative self.
 When we get injured, hurt or suffer illness we are being guided to people and places who will give us different directions to take creating new possibilities.
 When we go for skilled help we need to keep an open mind.
 The number of people with ailments that see people like myself will sit there and argue or disagree and more importantly they won’t follow the program or protocol and hence won’t get results.
 This is the very nature and dogma that keeps us stuck in the same behavioural pattern.
 These people continue to seek yet more experts and more doctors and stay on the magic roundabout of pain and suffering.
-This is an opportunity to look at our choices, of course we do need help and guidance and we can then look at the people we are seeking advice form . our they a picture of good health, intelligence and choices?
+This is an opportunity to look at our choices, of course we do need help and guidance and we can then look at the people we are seeking advice from.
+Are they a picture of good health, intelligence and choices?